aranchalana/POLLINATOR/POLLINATOR-MERGE-ALL/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 18953 images.
+The dataset includes 16389 images.
-Pollinator-8JPC are annotated in YOLO v5 PyTorch format.
+Pollinator are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Fit within)
+* Resize to 1024x1024 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
-* Randomly crop between 0 and 29 percent of the image
+* 50% probability of horizontal flip
+* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise